chinhtran2k/document/documentMD/DataIntegrity/API-Reference/patient.md

 # Patient

-Data Integrity SDK for manage ERC721
+This module for Patient lock level

 ## Main function